-This funding programme will start on January 1st 2021 and consolidates the open science policy introduced under the Horizon 2020 programme which is currently coming to a close.
+This funding programme starts on January 1st 2021 and consolidates the open science policy introduced under the Horizon 2020 programme.
 It includes the obligation to disseminate open access publications and strongly encourages the dissemination of data according to FAIR principles and an associated data management plan.